OfficeDev/Microsoft-Teams-Samples/samples/incoming-webhook/nodejs/README.md

 ---
 page_type: sample
-description: "This sample illustrates usage of incoming webhook."
+description: "This sample demos UI to type in Incoming Webhook URL and message card payload and send the card in the team also demonstrates the HttpPOST action in the card. "
 products:
 - office-teams
 - office